hiulian69/Bank_Churn_Prediction/README_B.md

 * CatBoost Classifier

+* Artificial Neural Network as Classifier

 ## Evaluation and comparisons, various metrics

-The models have been compared with regards to mean, standard deviation, accuracy mean, and accuracy standard deviation
+The models have been compared with regards to mean, standard deviation, accuracy mean, and accuracy standard deviation.
+Each model  went through the procedure of stratified cross validation with 10 spilt .

-Optimal number of trees for random forest model has been analyzed
+Optimal number of trees for random forest model has been analyzed.

 ## Hyperparameter Optimization

 ## Final evaluations and comparisons